JoeBee/translate-to-english/README.md

-# Translate to English - Real-time Translation PWA
+# Translate to English (Angular PWA)

-A Progressive Web App (PWA) that listens to speech, detects the spoken language, translates to English, and speaks the translation out loud.
+A Progressive Web App that listens to speech, translates **from a selected source language to English**, and can speak the translation out loud.

 ## Features

-- **Speech Recognition**: Listen to words being spoken using Web Speech API
+- **Speech recognition**: Uses the Web Speech API (best in Chrome/Edge)
-- **Language Detection**: Automatically detects the spoken language using Google Cloud Translation API
-- **Real-time Translation**: Translates detected speech to English in real-time
+- **Real-time-ish translation**: Translates finalized speech in chunks (reduces API calls)
-- **Text-to-Speech**: Speaks the English translation out loud
+- **Text-to-speech**: Optional “Read aloud” for the English output
-- **Language Selection**: Dropdown with 30+ languages including Southeast Asian languages
+- **Language selection**: 30+ languages, including Southeast Asian languages
-- **PWA Support**: Works offline (cached translations) and installable on mobile devices
+- **PWA**: Installable; app shell is cached by the service worker
-- **Local Storage**: User preferences and translation history stored locally
+- **Local storage**: Saves your preferences and a small translation cache/history

 ## Supported Languages